Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

 - NNStreamer updates
   - NNStreamer has been upgraded to version 2.2.
   - New tensor stream type, Float16, has been added.
-  - Edge AI functionality has been added.
+  - Edge-AI functionality has been added.
     - nnstreamer-edge package has been newly added.
 It provides interfaces to support data connection and AI offloading feature between edge devices.
-    - NNStreamer and related plugins now support distributed AI inference by using the interfaces for edge AI.
+    - NNStreamer and related plugins now support distributed AI inference by using the interfaces for Edge-AI.
   - User customized tensorflow2-lite of tensor filter has been supported.
 Developers may designate user-supplied tf2-lite instead of the default one.
   - Apache MXNet filter has been newly added.
   - NXP DeepViewRT filter has been newly added.
   - PyTorch has been upgraded to version 1.10.2.
-  - Error messages, exception handling, and documentation have been improved for application / pipeline writers.
+  - Error messages, exception handling, and documentation have been improved for application/pipeline writers.
   - The Rank limit of tensor stream has been increased from 4 to 8.
 (Experimental)
   - edgesrc / edgesink element newly added to support publish-subscribe communication.
 (Experimental)
 - NNTrainer updates